thiagopbarnabe/dapper-tutorial/docs/pages/api/dapper/result-anonymous.md

 {% include template-h1.html %}

 ## Description
-Execute a query method and map the result using anonymous.
+Execute a query method and map the result using dynamic.

 The anonymous result can be mapped from following methods: